 The TA in a planning application must identify if transport impacts of a new development are likely to be 'severe'.
 This can mean planning permission is refused under the National Planning Policy Framework (NPPF).

 In London, the TA for any planning application must also show how the new development would meet the transport policy requirements in the London Plan.
+It may need to include transport modelling done or checked by us.

 We can advise the Mayor and local borough to refuse planning permission if your TA shows unacceptable impacts on: